ExaWorks/job-api-spec/specification.md

 </div>

-2. Treat `JobExecutor` as a frontend class, which can possibly be instantiated in a way that allows the selection of the particular concrete job submission mechanism and manage jobs by directly invoking methods of the `JobExecutor` class.
+2. Treat `JobExecutor` as a frontend class, which can be instantiated in a way that allows the selection of the particular concrete job submission mechanism and manages jobs by directly invoking methods of the `JobExecutor` class.
 For example:

 <div class="lang-tabs">